-So you’re buying new home and want to get the best deal possible.
+So you’re buying a new home and want to get the best deal possible.

-Besides getting a good deal on a house there are many other things that can save you money.
+Besides getting a good deal on the house, many other things can save you money.

-In this article we’re going to explore the different ways to save money when buying a house.
+In this article, we will explore the different ways to save money when buying a house.

 1. Use an Experienced Local Real Estate Agent

-A good Realtor will save you a lot of time, money and heartbreak.
-They’re experience in the home buying process and real estate contract expertise is vital for getting the best deal on a home and ensuring the process goes smoothly.
+A good Realtor will save you a lot of time, money, and heartbreak.
+Their experience in the home buying process and real estate contract expertise is vital for getting the best deal on a home and ensuring the process goes smoothly.

 While some first-time buyers may try to save some money by not using an agent, this will hurt more than help.
-In fact, you, as the buyer does not pay the commission to the Realtor, the seller does.
-A Buyers agent commission is figured into the contract, sellers expect any buyers to have their own agent.
+In fact, you, as the buyer, do not pay the commission to the Realtor; the seller does.
+A Buyers agent commission is figured into the contract.
+Sellers expect any buyers to have their own agent.

-A real estate agent will be able to negotiate various things in the contract to protect you and save you money you may never even heard of.
-You can get referrals to good local agents from friends and family, or by using sites like Trulia and Zillow.
+A real estate agent will negotiate various things in the contract to protect you and save you money you may never even heard of.
+You can get referrals to good local agents from friends and family or use sites like Trulia and Zillow.

 2. Get Loan Quotes from Multiple Lenders

-Interest rates will vary from lender to lender so it’s recommended you get loan quotes from at least 3-4 different mortgage companies.
-Lenders charge various other fees for processing a mortgage, loan origination fee, loan application fees, etc. In the loan estimate you will be able to clearly see the fees charged.
+Interest rates will vary from lender to lender, so it’s recommended you get loan quotes from at least 3-4 different mortgage companies.
+Lenders charge various other fees for processing a mortgage, loan origination fee, loan application fees, etc. In the loan estimate, you will be able to see the fees charged clearly.

 Not only can you use these loan quotes to help you negotiate lower fees and rates.
 But they give you a chance to speak with different loan officers to see who you’re the most comfortable with.